csanz/aicontext/README.md

 Last tested: 04/13/2025, 09:57 America/Los_Angeles

-## 📋 What is AIContext?
+## What is AIContext?

-AIContext is a context tool that helps AI assistants better understand your code.
-With the cx CLI, it creates intelligent snapshots of your project.
-Using cx's MCP, it preserves file relationships, tracks development history, and filters out noise—ensuring AI tools grasp your codebase's structure and patterns. ✨
+A CLI tool that generates structured context from your codebase for AI tools.
+It scans your project, filters out build artifacts and binary files, and creates a formatted output that maintains code relationships and project structure.
+The tool handles file exclusions through `.gitignore` integration and custom ignore patterns.

-Simply run `cx` and you get:
+Run `cx` in your project:

 <div align="center">
   <img src="static/example.png" alt="AI Context Example" width="500" height="auto">